pete-dnae/assay-screening-proj/docs/developer-briefing.md

 Application_ architecture.
 And uses the _Vue.js_ web framework, with the Vuex extension to manage application state.
 Plus the _Bootstrap_ CSS library.

-Most of the logic and intelligence for the application resides in a back-end web service running in the Cloud.
-The Web App has a conversation with the back-end web service in order to decide what to show, at any one time, and it also sends messages to it when the user edits things, so that the web service can reply with changes in what to show in the new state.
+Much of the logic and intelligence for the application resides in a back-end web service running in the Cloud.
+The Web App has a *conversation* with the back-end web service in order to decide what to show, at any one time, and it also sends messages to it when the user edits things, so that the web service can reply with changes in what to show in the new state.
 This conversation uses the _REST_ communication methodology.
 The backend web service is implemented in Python using the _Django_ framework, plus the _Django Rest Framework_ extension.
 There is only one backend web service, but there can be multiple simultaneous Web App's being used by scientists all talking to the back end at once.

 The web service in the cloud is hosted on the _Heroku_ Platform-As-A-Service (PAAS).
 Behind the web service is a database as the permanent data-store, and